 Your gastric practitioner should work one on one with you to tackle your post-operative diet and meal planning.
-Balance your approach to lose pounds with healthier food choices.
+Balance your approach to losing pounds with healthier food choices.
 The more strict you are with your post-operative diet, the better the weight loss results.

 Learn More: Gastric Sleeve Weight Loss Timeline Chart

-Bariatric procedures, such as gastric sleeve, increase the body’s metabolic efficiency which often leads to the improvement or reversal of obesity-related comorbidities;
+Bariatric procedures, such as gastric sleeve, increase the body’s metabolic efficiency, which often leads to the improvement or reversal of obesity-related comorbidities;

 - More than 60% have complete remission of type 2 diabetes¹